houqp/apps/map/PLAN.md

   * show embedded map in contact/calendar app.

 ### Adding more features
-* design and implement map app API for expernal applications (marble for example)
+* design and implement map app API for external applications (marble for example)
   * see if we can coordinate with marble GSoC project at KDE side for this part
 * if I got extra time, pick some of the extensions to hack on